Dr. Martin Mackay

 Prior to Alexion, Jeff was a member of the finance organizations of Chemtura Corporation and Lydall, Inc. He began his career in public accounting with PriceWaterhouseCoopers.

-Jeff serves as Chairman of the Board of Directors of Holy Cross High School, Waterbury, CT and is also a member of the Dean’s Advisory Council for the Bryant University School of Business.
+Jeff served as the Chairman of the Board of Directors and is currently a Board member at Holy Cross High School, Waterbury, CT and is also a member of the Dean’s Advisory Council for the Bryant University School of Business.
 He earned a Master of Science in Taxation from the University of Hartford and a Bachelor of Science in Business Administration with a Concentration in accounting from Bryant University.
 Jeff is a frequent lecturer at university and professional conferences on finance and tax related topics.